Flank/flank-dashboard/docs/12_state_management_investigation.md

 ### Code sample

-Assume we have an `AuthBloc` that provides an ability to signIn a user and holds current authentication state.
+Assume we have an `AuthBloc` that provides an ability to sign in a user and holds the current authentication state.

 ```dart
 class AuthBloc {